Privacy Policy

 A small part of the data we collect is Usage Data, which results from users' interactions with our site.
 This informs us how long individual users spend on the site, and what they do whilst on it.

 Our clients might link their own website/portal account to notice boards, SharePoint sites or YouTube videos that could result in further cookies being dropped.
-We have no control over these additional links, please read you're organisation’s own policies to ensure you understand any additional processing.
+We have no control over these additional links.
+Please refer to your organisation's own privacy and cookie information to understand any additional processing that may occur through those third-party resources.

 We use Technical and Usage data to monitor our portal performance and to provide technical support as required.